 12 Solve systems of two linear equations in two variables by graphing and substitution.

-8.EE.10.a Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously.
+12.a Explain that the solution(s) of systems of two linear equations in two variables corresponds to points of intersection on their graphs because points of intersection satisfy both equations simultaneously.

 Investigate patterns of association in bivariate data.

-8.SP.25 Construct and interpret scatter plots for bivariate measurement data to investigate patterns of association between two quantities.
-Describe patterns such as clustering, outliers, positive or negative association, linear association, and nonlinear association.
+18 Construct and interpret scatter plots for bivariate measurement data to investigate patterns of association between two quantities, describing patterns in terms of positive, negative, or no association, linear and non-linear association, clustering, and outliers.

-8.SP.28 Understand that patterns of association can also be seen in bivariate categorical data by displaying frequencies and relative frequencies in a two-way table.
-Construct and interpret a two-way table summarizing data on two categorical variables collected from the same subjects.
-Use relative frequencies calculated for rows or columns to describe possible association between the two variables.
+21 Construct and interpret a two-way table summarizing data on two categorical variables collected from the same subjects, using relative frequencies calculated for rows or columns to describe possible associations between the two variables.